chvnaveenkumar/project-charter-template/index.md

 The following items are specifically not included in this scope of work:

+- We can access the application offline once the webpage is loaded in the browser.
+- If we have the appropriate resources and time, we will deploy it into the canvas.

 ## Schedule

 The following general schedule will be followed:

-- Phase 1 completed and presented at the end of week 2.
+Phase1:
+  Following are the tasks completed in week 1:

+- Created repository and collaborated with the team members.
+- Analyzed Scope of the project
+- Designed ER diagram
+- Populated Sample data
+- Benefits of the project
+- Added project related documents into the cloud repository
+- Following are the tasks need to be completed in week 2:
-- Client feedback and updates completed at the end of week 3.
+- Reviewing and modifying the documents if needed.
+- Meeting the client to know the requirements of the project.

 - Phase 2 completed and presented at the end of week 7.
 - Client feedback and updates completed at the end of week 8.
 - Phase 3 completed and presented at the end of week 12.